- J.D.The George Washington University Law School1995

 Mr. Barry is a member of the American Bar Association's International Anti-Money Laundering (AML) Committee and International Anti-Corruption Committee.
 He has been designated as a Certified Anti-Money Laundering Specialist by ACAMS, the Association of Certified Anti-Money Laundering Specialists.

-Mr. Barry is the chairman of Olney Boys & Girls Club, a non-profit sports association that serves approximately 5,800 children and their families in Maryland.
+Mr. Barry is a member of the Washington Lawyers Committee for Civil Rights and Urban Affairs, and the former Chairman of Olney Boys & Girls Club, a non-profit sports association in Maryland.

-- Represented the audit committee of a multi-national agro-business with operations in Latin America and EMEA in conducting an internal review of corporate acquisitions, product quality and environmental controls, and interactions with government officials.
+- Led independent investigation and interaction with the DOJ and SEC on behalf of the audit committee of a multi-national agro-business with operations in Latin America and EMEA in connection with allegations regarding corporate acquisitions, product quality and environmental controls, and interactions with government officials.

-- Represented an offshore trustee company with respect to a criminal tax investigation involving the DOJ and regulators in various offshore jurisdictions.
+- Defended an offshore trustee company with respect to a criminal tax investigation involving the DOJ and regulators in multiple offshore jurisdictions.

 - Advised a German manufacturing company regarding an internal review of allegations of corruption related to its Swiss operations and the use of third-party agents, as well as compliance with U.S. economic sanctions matters.

-- Represented the audit committee of a global asset manager in conducting an independent investigation and interacting with U.S. regulators regarding allegations of FCPA violations, economic sanctions, and money laundering.
+- Represented the audit committee of a global asset manager in conducting an independent investigation and interacting with U.S. regulators regarding allegations of FCPA violations, economic sanctions, and money laundering in connection with investments in North Africa and Sub-Saharan Africa.

 - Represented the audit committee of a U.S.- and Canadian-listed public company regarding an independent investigation into revenue recognition and reserve accounting issues.